Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets: End Matter

 where $\hat{\bm{S}}_i$ is a spin-$\frac{1}{2}$ operator located at the lattice site $i$, and $J_{i,j}$ denotes three different nearest-neighbor couplings $J_1, J_2$, and $J_2'$ as shown in Fig.~\ref{fig:model}.
 We employ periodic boundary conditions throughout.

 The total spin of each dimer is a conserved quantity of this model.
-As a consequence, the Hilbert space fractionalizes into $2^{N_d}$ independent sectors ($N_d$ denotes number of dimers), which can be labeled by the singlet or triplet character of every dimer.
+As a consequence, the Hilbert space fractionalizes into $2^{N_d}$ independent sectors ($N_d$ denotes the number of dimers), which can be labeled according to whether each dimer is in its singlet or triplet state.
 This conservation law underlies the classification of phases and low-energy excitations of the model.